codists/English-In-CS-Books/m.md

 示例：Most CPUs have two interrupt request lines.
 One is the nonmaskable interrupt, which is reserved for events such as unrecoverable memory errors.
 The second interrupt line is maskable: it can be turned off by the CPU before the execution of critical instruction sequences that must not be interrupted(《Operating System Concepts》第 10 页)。

+# masquerade

+-  masquerade: maschera("mask") + -ade(suffix that indicating an action or process)

+c/u. behavior that is intended to prevent truth from being known(掩饰)；vi. to pretend to be(伪装)。

+- 示例

+Alternatively, an attacker can take a more active role, either masquerading as one of the parties (referred to as spoofing), or becoming a fully active man-in-the-middle, intercepting and possibly modifying transactions between two peers(《Operating System Concepts》第 636 页)。

 # median

 c. the value that is the middle one in a set of values arranged in order of size(中位数，中值)。示例：1.假设有一组数 1, 3, 3, 6, 7, 8, 9， 那么 median 是6。2.假设有一组数1, 2, 3, 4, 5, 6, 8, 9，那么 median 是(4+5)/2=4.5。